RafaelJMinaya/NBA-3Point-Shooting-Analysis/README.md

 >Focuses on providing player shooting rates from different distances on the court.

 **Yearly Positional Shooting Datasets**:
->These collection of datasets provide positional data of every shot attempted by every player in the NBA within the specified season.
+>This collection of datasets provides positional data of every shot attempted by every player in the NBA within the specified season.

 <br>
 <br>